 When using MariaDB Enterprise ColumnStore, it is recommended to set the system's locale to UTF-8.

-On RHEL 8 and CentOS 8, install additional dependencies:
+On RHEL 8, install additional dependencies:

 $ sudo yum install glibc-locale-source glibc-langpack-en

 $ sudo localedef -i en_US -f UTF-8 en_US.UTF-8

 With the HTAP topology, it is important to create the S3 bucket before you start ColumnStore.